 |United Kingdom (UK)||https://ens-uk.getboxer.com/api/ens||

-For information on the architecture design and functionality of ENS2, see the ENS2 Architecture section in the Introduction to Email Notification Service topic.
+For information on the architecture design and functionality of ENS2, see the ENS2 Architecture section in the What is Email Notification Service? topic.

 The Exchange CNS outbound connections are required when ENS is hosted on cloud and on-premises deployment.
 VMware leverages the public cloud providers for the greatest availability of services and cannot provide a static list of IPs.
 If there is a requirement to limit the outbound connectivity, the following hostnames can be used.
 For ENS use ens.getboxer.com, ens-eu.getboxer.com, ens-uk.getboxer.com, and ens-apj.getboxer.com (based on region in which the ENS is used) and for CNS use cns.awmdm.comThe outbound IP addresses must be allowlisted from the Microsoft Exchange client access rules (including Office 365) and any other firewall.
 This permits the outbound communication from the Exchange server into the ENS server.
 You need not allowlist SEG IP addresses as all outbound connections from the Exchange server is going to the ENS server and not to the SEG EWS proxy.

 You can subscribe to receive status updates on Workspace ONE Email Notification Service 2.
 To subscribe for the ENS2 status updates, perform the following steps:

 - Select Workspace ONE Email Notification Service 2.

 Use Workspace ONE Boxer to verify your email connnectvity.

 After you have added the ENS configuration keys to VMware Boxer in Workspace ONE UEM, check the Boxer settings on your device to confirm it has received these keys and that the ENS is activated.